SkeloGH/dragster/README.md

 ## Follow up progress

-I've setup a Trello board to organize the activities and progress: https://trello.com/b/HSQprJjb/dragster-game
+I've setup a board to organize the activities and progress: https://github.com/SkeloGH/dragster/projects/1